AdanG75/squadmakers_test/README.md

 ## APP's direction

-The application can be visited in the next URL:
+The application can be visited in the next URL (currently not available):

     https://polar-tundra-92156.herokuapp.com/docs/